-Daemen College partnership with Buffalo's Roswell Park Comprehensive Cancer Center to offer this progressive 4+1 B.S./M.S. degree program.
+Daemen University, in partnership with Buffalo's Roswell Park Comprehensive Cancer Center, offers this progressive 4+1 B.S./M.S. degree program.

 Learn how to detect cancer and other diseases through the microscopic interpretation of cells.